ssp21/ssp21-spec/ssp21.md

 enforce a relatively low maximum value for this parameter to ensure that users do not accidentally deploy systems vulnerable to large session time manipulations

-### Generic Handshake Procedure
+### Generic Handshake Procedures

-The following steps are performed during a successful handshake, regardless of which *handshake_security_mode* is used.
+The steps in this section are always performed during a successful handshake, regardless of which *trust_mode* is requested by the initiator.
+The generic procedure references mode-specific sub-procedures.
+It is important to understand that while the specifics of the mode sub-procedures vary, the following properties always hold for any given mode:
-Refer to the subsequent sections for specific procedures for key derivation in each mode.

-Notation:
+* *Ephemeral data* is always generated dynamically and validated in the same manner.

+* *Mode data* is always a deterministic value (possibly empty) that does not require randomness.
+It is always validated in the same manner.

+Sub-procedures are formally named below.

+*Handshake-data Procedure (HD procedure)* - Defines how the *ephemeral data* and the *mode data* are obtained for the *Request Handshake Begin* and *Reply Handshake Begin* messages.

+*Input Key Material Procedure (IKM procedure)* - Defines how the *ephemeral data* and *mode_data* are validated and then used to calculate the *input_key_material*

+**Notation:**

-* Both parties maintain a *handshake hash* denoted by the variable *h* which is HASH_LEN in length.
+* Both parties maintain a *handshake hash* denoted by the variable *h* which is *HASH_LEN* in length.

-* The HASH() and HMAC() functions always refer to the hash function requested by the master in the *Request Handshake Begin* message
+* The HASH() function always refer to the hash function requested by the master in the *Request Handshake Begin* message.

-* NOW() returns the current value of a relative monotonic clock as a 64-bit unsigned count of milliseconds.
+* NOW() is a function that returns the current value of a relative monotonic clock as a 64-bit unsigned count of milliseconds.

-Symmetric keys in this this section use the following abbreviations:
+Symmetric session keys in this this section use the following abbreviations:

 * tx_sk - transmit session key

 * rx_sk - receive session key

+#### Initiator Handshake Procedure

-1. The initiator sends the *Request Handshake Begin* message to the responder, requesting a specific *HandshakeSecurityMode*.
+1. The initiator prepares a *Request Handshake Begin* message to send to the responder.

-The contents of *ephemeral_data* and *mode_data* fields are mode dependent.
+    * The *HD* procedure is invoked to set the *ephemeral data* and the *mode data* fields.

+    * All remaining fields are set in accordance with the pre-configured values on the initiator.

-    * The initiator sets *h* to the hash of the entire transmitted message:
+2. The initiator sets *h* to the hash of the entire fully-prepared request:

-        * *set h = HASH(message)*
+    * set *h = HASH(request)*

-    * The initiator records the time this request was transmitted for future use.
+3. The initiator transmits the message and records the time of transmission for future use:

     * set *time_tx = NOW()*

+4. The initiator starts a *response timer* that will be used to terminate the handshake if a *Reply Handshake Begin* message is not received before the timeout occurs.

+5. Upon receiving the expected *Reply Handshake Begin* message:

+    * The initiator cancels the *response timer*.

+    * The initiator estimates the session start time:

+        * set session_start_time = time_tx + ((NOW() - time_tx) / 2)

+    * The initiator mixes the entire received response into *h*.

+        * set h = HASH(h || response)

+    * The initiator invokes the mode's *IKM* procedure to validate the message and calculate the *input_key_material*.

-2. The responder receives the *Request Handshake Begin* message.
+    * The initiator performs session key derivation using the KDF requested in the *Request Handshake Begin* message.
+        * set (tx_sk, rx_sk) = KDF(h, input_key_material)

+    * The initiator initializes the *pending session* with the session keys, requested algorithms, and session start time.

+6. The initiator uses the *pending session* to transmit a *Session Data* message with nonce equal to zero.
+The initiator may optionally transfer user data in this message.
+If no user data is available, then the user data shall be empty.
+All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.

+7. The initiator starts a *response timer* that will be used to terminate the handshake if a *Session Data* message (with n == 0) is not received before the timeout occurs.

+8. Upon receiving the expected *Session Data* reply message (with n == 0):

+   * The initiator uses the *pending session* to validate the message.
+The validation procedure is identical to an active session, with the exception that the nonce is required to be zero.

+9. The initiator replaces any *active session* with the *pending session*.
+Any previously active session is invalidated.

+#### Responder Handshake Procedure

+Upon receiving a *Request Handshake Begin* message:

-    * The responder records the time this request was received for possible future use.
+1. The responder records the time this request was received:

     * set *session_start_time = NOW()*

-    * The responder sets *h* equal to the hash of the entire received message:
+2. The responder sets *h* equal to the hash of the entire received request:

-        * *set h = HASH(message)*
+    * *set h = HASH(request)*

-    * The responder performs mode-specific validation of *ephemeral_data* and *mode_data*.

-    * The responder transmits a *Reply Handshake Begin* message containing its own *ephemeral_data* and *mode_data*.
+3. The responder prepares and transmits a *Reply Handshake Begin* message to send to the initiator.

+    * The responder invokes the *HD* procedure to set the *ephemeral data* and the *mode data* fields of the reply.

-    * The responder mixes the entire transmitted message into *h*.
+    * The responder mixes the fully prepared response into *h*.

-        * *set h = HASH(h || message)*
+       * set h = HASH(h || response)

-    * The responder calculates the *input_key_material* according to the mode specified by the initiator.
-The responder performs session key derivation using the KDF specified in the *CryptoSpec* sent by the initiator.
+    * The responder invokes the mode's *IKM* procedure to validate the request and calculate the *input_key_material*.

+    * The initiator performs session key derivation using the KDF requested in the *Request Handshake Begin* message.

         * set (rx_sk, tx_sk) = KDF(h, input_key_material)

-3. The initiator receives the *Reply Handshake Begin* message.

-    * The initiator mixes the entire received message into *h*.
-        * *set h = HASH(h || message)*

-    * The initiator performs mode-specific validation of *ephemeral_data* and *mode_data*.
+        * **Note:** The receive and transmit keys are reversed for the initiator and responder.

-    * The initiator calculates the *input_key_material* according to the mode requested in 1).
-The initiator performs session key derivation using the KDF originally requested in 1).
-        * set (tx_sk, rx_sk) = KDF(h, input_key_material)

-    * The initiator then transmits a *Session Data* message using the specified *Session Mode*, the staged tx_sk key, any available user data, and nonce equal to 0.

-4. The responder receives the *SessionData* message with n == 0.

-    * The responder authenticates the message following the exact same procedure as normal session data, but uses the session keys, session initialization time, and session mode for the pending session.
-The nonce verification is skipped.
+    * The initiator initializes the *pending session* with the session keys, requested algorithms, and session start time.

-    * The responder then transmits a *Session Data* message using the specified *Session Mode*, the staged tx_sk key, and nonce equal to 0.
-User data may be optionally included in the message.

-    * The responder initializes the active session with (rx_sk, tx_sk, time_session_init, read, write, verify_nonce), replacing
+    * The responder transmits the previously prepared *Reply Handshake Begin*
-any existing session.

-5. The initiator receives the *Session Data* message with the nonce == 0.
+Upon receiving a *Session Data* message (with n == 0):

-    * Note: User data messages for any previous session (nonce > 0) shall still be processed normally from this state.

-    * The initiator authenticates the Session Data message following the exact same procedure as normal session data, but uses the session keys, session initialization time, and session mode for the pending session.
-The nonce verification is skipped.

-    * The initiator initializes the active session with (rx_sk, tx_sk, time_session_init, read, write, verify_nonce), replacing
-any existing session.

-**Note:** The naming of the session keys are reversed for the initiator and responder, i.e. the transmit session key (tx_sk) for the initiator is the receive session key (rx_sk) for responder.

-**Note:** See the section on session initialization for definitions of read, write, and verify_nonce functions.
+1. The responder verifies that the *pending session* has been initialized.

+2. The responder uses the *pending session* to validate the message.
+The validation procedure is identical to an active session, with the exception that the nonce is required to be zero.

+3. The responder uses the *pending session* to transmit a *Session Data* message with nonce equal to zero.
+The responder may optionally transfer user data in this message.
+If no user data is available, then the user data shall be empty.
+All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.

+4. The responder replaces any *active session* with the *pending session*.
+Any previously active session is invalidated.

 ### Security Properties

 If any of the following properties do not hold, then initiator and responder will not agree on the same pair of session keys.